crueber/mean-coffee-starter/README.md

 Changelog
 ---------

+### 2.0 (December 29, 2014)
+- There have been so many updates, that I feel it warrants a major version change.

 ### 1.2 (August 28th, 2014)
 - Client libraries updated to latest stable of their current major release (or minor, in the case of angular)